SaaS Metrics Dashboard: The 7 Numbers Every Founder Must Track

 The SaaStr Annual Benchmark Report consistently shows that founders who present a unified SaaS metrics dashboard during fundraising close rounds faster than those who piece together ad-hoc spreadsheets.
 The reason is straightforward: clean data signals that you understand your business at a granular level.

 If you are preparing for a raise, build your SaaS metrics dashboard early.
 Track MRR, churn, CAC, LTV, Quick Ratio, and NRR for at least three to six months before you start conversations.
 That history is what separates a story from evidence.
 CalcStack can help you get started with the calculations.
+Pair it with the Unit Economics Calculator to confirm your CAC payback works at scale, the Retention Rate Calculator to track cohort persistence, the Churn Impact Calculator to quantify what every percentage point of churn costs in MRR, and the Startup Valuation Calculator once those numbers are stabilized.

 Key takeaways

-- ✓Seven core SaaS metrics cover the full business: MRR, ARR, churn, CAC, LTV, Quick Ratio, NRR.
+- Seven core SaaS metrics cover the full business: MRR, ARR, churn, CAC, LTV, Quick Ratio, NRR.

-- ✓These metrics are interconnected — churn affects LTV, which affects LTV:CAC, which determines growth efficiency.
+- These metrics are interconnected, churn affects LTV, which affects LTV:CAC, which determines growth efficiency.

-- ✓Metric priority changes by stage: pre-revenue focus on MRR; post-Series A focus on unit economics.
+- Metric priority changes by stage: pre-revenue focus on MRR; post-Series A focus on unit economics.

-- ✓A Quick Ratio above 4 indicates efficient growth; below 1 means you are shrinking.
+- A Quick Ratio above 4 indicates efficient growth; below 1 means you are shrinking.

-- ✓Net Revenue Retention above 100% means existing customers generate more revenue each year.
+- Net Revenue Retention above 100% means existing customers generate more revenue each year.

 Try the SaaS Metrics Calculator

-Calculate all 7 SaaS metrics in one dashboard — free, instant results.
+Calculate all 7 SaaS metrics in one dashboard, free, instant results.

 Adam